Q: Where did you come up with the name WatchDog Planning?

 A: Although our firm specializes in addressing the needs of women, we have experience working with men, women, families and small businesses.
 Areas of expertise include investment management, maximizing tax savings through account location, budget and debt analysis, risk assessment, college planning, account titling and beneficiary review, insurance planning and establishment of retirement plans for small businesses.

 Q: Where are you located?

-A: Our home office is in Havertown, PA in the suburbs of Philadelphia, PA.
+A: Our home office is in Cherry Hill NJ, servicing South Jersey and the suburbs of Philadelphia, PA.

-Q: Can I work with you if I don’t live in Pennsylvania?
+Q: Can I work with you if I don’t live in New Jersey or Pennsylvania?

 A: Yes, we can work with any U.S. citizen within the United States.
-We are a virtual financial planning firm so all of our communication is online.
+Most of our financial planning is done virtually(on-line).

 Q: What is the advantage of having a virtual planner?

 A: With a virtual financial planner, you don’t have to trek to an office to get professional advice, so you can work with us in the comfort of your own home.
 It saves you time and money on travel.
 It also saves our firm significant overhead costs so we can offer the highest quality financial advice at affordable rates.

 Q: Do you act as a fiduciary when giving advice?